Sibozhu/MotionBlur-detection-by-CNN/README.md

 # MotionBlur-detection-by-using-CNN

+This project is based on research [started by HAL](https://hal.inria.fr/hal-01250478/document) on learning a convolutional neural network for non-uniform motion blur removal.

-This is the folder that constain codes to run our cnn model.
+This is the folder that constain codes to run my cnn model.

 The "data.zip" are available through google drive link below. https://drive.google.com/a/bu.edu/file/d/0B8GhS4dXq_m2UTE5NG9sUVlLZkE/view?usp=sharing